Finance, Bachelor of Science (664)

 Finance is the art and science of managing money.
 Today's financial managers play a critical role in the process of raising and spending money, whether it is in a corporate, government, or personal setting.
 Career opportunities in Finance are both numerous and exciting in our fast-paced global marketplace.

-Financial Planning concentrates on the various aspects of personal financial planning for individuals including investing, personal budgeting, tax planning, retirement planning, estate planning, and insurance.
 The Finance faculty at WKU work closely with students in small classes, bringing a wealth of knowledge and expertise to the classroom.
 The Finance curriculum includes hands-on opportunities and state-of-the-art technology.

 Third, the Gordon Ford College of Business holds dual AACSB accreditation in business and accounting.
 The AACSB Accreditation is the world's highest standard of excellence in business education.
 Learn why AACSB accreditation matters.